Blog Diets 5-Day Water Fast: How To Do It, Benefits, And Dangers

 5-Day Water Fast: How To Do It, Benefits, And Dangers

 Humans have been fasting in one way or another for thousands of years.
-While all forms of fasting restrict food intake, some go as far as restricting fluid intake, such as the water fast.
+While all forms of fasting restrict food intake.
 This type of fast involves consuming nothing but water for a period of time – no food, no broth, no juice, no vitamins, just water.

-Although the idea of living this way may seem crazy to some, many people have tried water fasting and it has been proven to have several health benefits.
+Although the idea of living this way may seem crazy to some, many people have tried water fasting.
+Several health benefits of water fasting have been suggested.
 But as with all things diet-based, water fasting is not without its dangers.

 In this article, we look at the five-day water fast.
 Is going for five days on nothing but plain water worth it?
 Here is what you need to know before you embark on a five-day water fast.